skalenetwork/mirage-manager/docs/Committee.md

-**dev:** _Only callable by Status contract (restricted) Updates node weight in the pool or makes it eligible if conditions are met Ejects unhealthy nodes after processing_
+**dev:** _Only callable by Status contract (restricted) Updates node weight in the pool or makes it eligible if conditions are met Ejects 1 unhealthy node after processing (if any)_

 #### Parameters